Fi Zilal al-Quran

 The work extends to 30 volumes that correspond to the 30 juz' parts of the Qur'an.
-It has been translated into several languages, including English, French, German, Urdu, Turkish, Indonesian, Persian, Malayalam and Bengali.
+It has been translated into several languages, including English, French, German, Urdu, Turkish, Indonesian, Persian, Hindi, Malayalam and Bengali.
 The full set of volumes covers the entire Qur'an.

 Contents

 From a social and political standpoint, some of the more important conclusions Qutb drew in his interpretation include: